Huimincheng2015/Huimincheng.github.io/_pages/about.md

 ---

 My name is Huimin Cheng.
 I am a Ph.D. student in the department of statistics at University of georgia, advised by Professor Wenxuan Zhong and Professor Ping Ma.
 My current research focused on:
+* Network analysis
+* Causal Inference
+* Bioinformatics
-* Network analysis; Causal Inference; Bioinformatics; Smoothig spline.
+* Smoothig spline

 Here is my [[CV]](https://huimincheng2015.github.io/files/CV_Huimin.pdf)